YuWaiPang/youFast-Desktop/README.md

 If you use Visual Studio Code to create a new project, it is obviously simple.

 ➾ http server is using bluehost.com with url http://desktop.youfast.net/
+   Note: dotnet supports auto start this home page and auto oepn download file, but dotnet core not support this function.

 ➾ Fleck Websocket Library:  https://github.com/statianzo/Fleck